cacing69/cquery/README.md

 ### Currently experimenting

-Attempt to extract data from webpage which, in my opinion, becomes more enjoyable.
+Attempt to extract data from webpage which, in my opinion, becomes more enjoyable, my intention in creating this was to enable web scraping of websites that utilize js/ajax for content loading.

+To perform web scraping on pages loaded with js/ajax, you need an adapter outside of this package, this was developed using `symfony/panther`.
+I don't want to add it as a default package in the core of cquery because, this feature is optional for some people.
+Please check and understand its usage here.
+I refer to it as [cacing69/cquery-panther-loader](https://github.com/cacing69/cquery-panther-loader).
+Read more information about [symfony/panther](https://github.com/symfony/panther), you'll discover installation and additional information there

 All methods and usage instructions provided here are designed according to that i needs.
 If you have any suggestions or feedback to improve them, it would be highly appreciated and

 ### What kind of thing is this